Remembrance Drive

-The Remembrance Drive is a rural road that links Camden and Aylmerton.
-The road served as the former alignment of Hume Highway from 1928 to 1984 and now forms part of the Old Hume Highway.
+Remembrance Drive is a rural road that links Camden and Alpine on the fringes of south-western Sydney, New South Wales.
+The road served as the former alignment of Hume Highway and now forms part of Old Hume Highway.

 Route

-The proper path taken by Remembrance Drive is from Camden South, Camden through the Razorback Range, passing through the towns of Picton, Tahmoor, Bargo and Yanderra and onwards to Aylmerton.
-In addition to the former alignment of the Hume Highway, it was also a part of the Remembrance Driveway that spans from Sydney to Canberra.
-After the Remembrance Driveway was realigned to the present Hume Highway and Hume Motorway alignment in late 1980s, the former route is designated as Remembrance Drive.
+Remembrance Drive commences at the intersection of Camden Valley Way and Cawdor Road in Camden and heads south as a two-lane, single carriageway road through Camden, widening to a four-lane, dual-carriageway road at the intersection with Camden Bypass, narrowing soon after to a two-lane, single carriageway road at Camden Park, and twisting through the Razorback Range, passing through the towns of Picton, Tahmoor, Bargo and Yanderra, where it meets Hume Motorway for the first time.
+It continues in a southerly direction alongside the motorway and the Main Southern railway line through Yerrinbool until it eventually terminates at an interchange with Hume Motorway again at Alpine.
+In addition to the former alignment of Hume Highway, it was also a part of Remembrance Driveway that spans from Sydney to Canberra.
+After Remembrance Driveway was realigned to the present Hume Highway and Hume Motorway alignment in late 1980s, the former route is designated as Remembrance Drive.

 History

 The driveway is historic, being a part of the original Great South Road, servicing the traffic between Sydney and Melbourne.
 The first road over the Razorback Range was cut in 1825 by convict gangs.
 The current route was cleared in 1830.
 Some sections of the route still use the concrete pavement laid in the 1920s and 1930s.
 The stretch along the Razorback Range is relatively steep.
-Between Picton and Bargo, the route passes through the town of Tahmoor instead of following an even older Hume Hwy route through Thirlmere, Hill Top and Colo Vale.
-It was redesignated as State Highway 89 after the alignment of Hume Highway changed.
+Between Picton and Bargo, the route passes through the town of Tahmoor instead of following an even older alignment of Hume Highway through Thirlmere, Hill Top and Colo Vale.

+Within New South Wales, the passing of the Main Roads Act of 1924 through the Parliament of New South Wales provided for the declaration of Main Roads, roads partially funded by the State government through the Main Roads Board (MRB).
+Main Road No. 2 was declared along Great South Road on 8 August 1928, heading south from Camden through Picton, Bargo, Yanderra and Alpine (and continuing northeast through Narellan, Liverpool and Bankstown to the intersection with Great Western Highway at Ashfield, and continuing southwest through Mittagong, Goulburn, Yass and Gundagai to Albury).
+With the passing of the Main Roads (Amendment) Act of 1929 to provide for additional declarations of State Highways and Trunk Roads, this was amended to State Highway 2 on 8 April 1929.
+Great South Road was renamed Hume Highway later in 1928.